CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/DisablingCharacteristics.md

 ## Disabling Characteristics

 Disabling characteristics represent flaws your character has.
 This is an essential part of every great character as everyone needs a short coming to overcome or temptation to fall to.
 It should be noted that disabling characteristics can be remedied through narrative with the narrators approval.
-It is highly encouraged to take disablings as they make characters far more interesting.

 ### Gaining Disabling Characteristics mid campaign